 Scindia quits Congress, likely to join BJP

-Jyotiraditya Scindia quit the Congress on Tuesday following a meeting with Prime Minister Narendra Modi and may join the BJP as the saffron party set in motion its plan to topple the Kamal Nath government in Madhya Pradesh to capture power there.
-Scindia, a leading Congress figure for years, met Union Home Minister Amit Shah, the former BJP president who continues to drive his party's political affairs, and then the two leaders went to the prime minister's residence where they held talks for over an hour.
+Jyotiraditya Scindia quit the Congress on Tuesday following a meeting with Prime Minister Narendra Modi and is expected to join the BJP as the saffron party set in motion its plan to topple the Kamal Nath government in Madhya Pradesh to capture power there.
+Peeved with his marginalisation in the Congress, Scindia met Union Home Minister Amit Shah, the former BJP president who continues to drive his party's political affairs, and then the two leaders went to the prime minister's residence where they held talks for over an hour.
 Soon after his meeting with Modi, the former Union minister tendered his resignation to Congress president Sonia Gandhi, saying it was now time for him to move on.
-Scindia took the decision to sever his ties with the Congress on the day of his father Madhavrao Scindia's 75th birth anniversary.
-He is likely to join the BJP in Bhopal on March 12, along with his supporters and several Congress MLAs, sources said here.
+Scindia took the decision to sever his ties with the Congress on the day of his father Madhavrao Scindia's 75th birth anniversary

+He is likely to join the BJP in a couple of days, sources said.
+A source said Scindia may join either in Delhi or Bhopal along with his supporters, including MLAs.
+Before joining the BJP, Scindia may also address a rally in his home turf Gwalior, they added

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)